How To Be A Good Worship Leader – 19 Smart Strategies To Lead Worship Well

 You might be surprised to discover a nervous tick that you didn’t know you had.

-Yes, it will probably make you self-conscious for a little while, but ultimately you’ll be a better, more polished worship leader as a result.
+Yes, you’ll hate it and it might even make you a little self-conscious, but ultimately you’ll end up a much better, more polished worship leader as a result.

-You are unique and God speaks to each of us differently, so lead accordingly.
+You are unique and God speaks to each of us differently, so lead from a place of authenticity and confidence.s

 How you look as a good worship leader might not look the same as somebody else don’t worry about comparing yourself to others.

-8 thoughts on “How To Be A Good Worship Leader – 19 Smart Strategies To Lead Worship Well”
+13 thoughts on “How To Be A Good Worship Leader: 21 Things You Need To Know”

 Reply